the-siesta-group/edfio/CONTRIBUTING.md

 ## Development environment
-We use Poetry for managing project dependencies.
+We suggest to use [`uv`](https://docs.astral.sh/uv/getting-started/installation/) for managing project dependencies, but any other standard-compliant tool will work too.
-If you haven't already, you can install Poetry by following the instructions in the [official documentation](https://python-poetry.org/docs/#installing-with-the-official-installer).
-Make sure to use Python 3.9:

-    poetry env use 3.9

-Install all dependencies with

-    poetry install

-And activate the virtual environment with
+Create a virtual environment with Python 3.9 and install all dependencies:

-    poetry shell
+    uv sync --python=3.9 --all-extras

+**When using `uv`, prepend the commands below with `uv run` to make sure they are executed in the virtual environment!**

 ## Tests